brianchaan/dotfiles/README.md

 1. Add or remove packages you use in brewfile.sh
 1. Add or remove applications you use in caskfile.sh
 1. Replace references to LastPass with whatever password manager you use
 1. I have credentials stored in ~/Dropbox/credentials.
-If you want to manage your credentials differently,
+If you want to manage your credentials differently, don't run the credentials.ssh file.
+    - ssh: id_rsa, id_rsa.pub, config
+    - git: .git-credentials
-    -
+    - aws: .aws/credentials

 ---

-## Procedure for a new Mac
+### Procedure for a new Mac

 1. Open Safari and Google *Install Homebrew*.
     - Open the Homebrew website and copy the bash command.